antalsz/hs-to-coq/doc/source/edits.rst

      # Multiple qualified names are separated with commas
      except in ModuleName.def_1, ModuleName.def_2 rename type GHC.Types.[] = list

+Caveats:

+  This edit does not currently work with data type definitions.

 Deprecated edits
 ----------------